DestinyVolt/D-D/homebrew/WildMaverick.md

 If the wild magic surge creates a spell, it does not require concentration.

 ### Wild Mutagenics (7th Level or Higher)
 While holding a set of alchemy tools, you may use your action to expend a spell slot of 2nd level or higher and transform a vial of liquid into a Mutagen.
-The Mutagen may any mutagen from the [Mutant Bloodhunter list](https://dnd5e.wikidot.com/blood-hunter:mutagens) that does not have a prerequisite.
+The Mutagen may be any mutagen from the [Mutant Bloodhunter list](https://dnd5e.wikidot.com/blood-hunter:mutagens) that does not have a prerequisite.
 Once ingested, the mutagen's effect lasts until you consume another mutagen or you finish a short or long rest, whichever comes first.
 The Mutagen is attuned to your specific biology.
 If any other creature consumes the mutagen, they must make a Constitution save against your Wild Gimmick DC.
 On a success, they gain the benefits of the Mutagen.
 Regardless of a success or failure, they suffer the downsides of the Mutagen.

 ### Unreliable Potions (10th level or Higher)
 While holding a set of alchemy tools, you may use your action to expend a spell slot of 3rd level or higher and transform a vial of liquid into a chaotic brew.
 When you take the action, make a DC 5 Intelligence (Alchemy Tools) check.
 On a failure, the spell slot is wasted.
 On a success, you may roll on the Unreliable Potions table.
 The brew has the effect of the described potion.
 If you exceed the DC by 5 or more, you may remove one option from the table for every 5 points you exceeded the DC by.
 If you expend a spell slot of 4th level or higher, the DC increases to 10 and you may roll twice on the table.
 The potion has the effects of both results.

-On a 10, you can remove one of the listed concoctions from the possibilities.
-On a 15, you can remove 2, on a 20, three, and so on.
-If you expend a 4th level slot, the potion gains two properties instead of 1.

 #### Unreliable Potions Table
 | d8 | Concoction |